hotwax/oms-documentation/Inventory/Update Inventory.md

 # Update Inventory API

 Updates the inventory of products in HotWax by logging a variance of the inputted amount.
-To update inventory you will need to call the endpoint with the POST method.
+To update inventory you will need to call the endpoint with the `/POST` method.

 Example: